 Causes of CMT

-Most inherited disorders can only be passed on by one or two patterns of inheritance.
-However, CMT can be inherited via most known patterns of inheritance and is the most common inherited disorder of the peripheral nervous system.
+Most inherited conditions can only be passed on by one or two patterns of inheritance.
+However, CMT can be inherited via most known patterns of inheritance and is the most common inherited condition of the peripheral nervous system.

 Patterns of inheritance for CMT include: